 And well before these paintings, archaeological research of ancient harpoons and spear heads have shown evidence of whale hunting dating back to at least 3.000 B.C.

 Whale oil has always been in much demand: medieval Europeans used it for lighting and food, and as a lubricant.
 During and after the Industrial Revolution it was used for tempering steel, screw cutting and cordage manufacture.
 Miners used it for their headlamps.
-Baleen was extracted to make Buggy whips and Carriage springs, corset stays, fishing poles, umbrella ribs and hoops for women’s skirts.
+Baleen was extracted to make Buggy whips and Carriage springs, corset stays, fishing rods, umbrella ribs and hoops for women’s skirts.

 Spermaceti – a liquid wax found in the head of the sperm whale – made the best candles, the light it gave being particularly bright, and continued to be used until the 1960s in the leather tanning trade, in cosmetics, the dress industry and typewriter ribbons.